Spacerat/MNISTer/README.md

 # MNISTer

 A simple web service for classifying MNIST digits with reasonable-ish accuracy.
-Only tested with Python 3.
+Only tested with Python 3 on Mac OS.

 ## Instructions
 ### Installation